cabrinoob/rancher-registrator/README.md

 ### Introduction
 The aim of this project is to achieve a third party registration in consul for every containers deployed through rancher.
-Since the release of Rancher v1.2.0 and its migration to the CNI framework, registrator is'nt able to see containers port mappings anymore.
+Since the release of Rancher v1.2.0 and its migration to the CNI framework, registrator isn't able to see containers port mappings anymore.

 Rancher-registrator relies on the docker.sock and the rancher metadata API to do its job.

 ### Requierments & limitations
 Rancher-registrator is made to run in a container on each host of your infrastructure.
 It needs to be deployed alongside a local consul-agent to register its services.

-For now, Rancher-registrator only registers its service into Consul backend. **Etcd and Zookeeper are'nt yet supported**.
+For now, Rancher-registrator only registers its service into Consul backend. **Etcd and Zookeeper aren't yet supported**.

 ### Instructions